 The CDO hosts a series of virtual career panels discussing the advantages and challenges of practicing at small, midsize and growing firms at 12:00 pm and 5:00 pm on the Wednesday before the Open House.

 The Open House will occur virtually via Flo Recruit, where employers are able to share information about their organization and opportunities for the fall semester and beyond.

 Below are the pertinent details for Fall Open House:

 After the Open House, employers may follow up with students/graduates regarding specific positions.

 In addition to possibly securing employment, the Open House is a great opportunity for UHLC students/graduates to network with a variety of local members of the bar and begin cultivating their professional network.
-There is no student fee or bidding process for this event, but students will be encouraged to pre-submit their application materials.
+There is no student fee or bidding process for this event, but students will be asked to pre-register with their resume.

-We look forward to having you join us to network with attorneys and to learn about the opportunities available in small and midsize law firms during the Spring Open House.
+We look forward to having you join us to network with attorneys and to learn about the opportunities available in small and midsize law firms during Fall Open House.

 How do I register for the Open House?